nralbers/docker-scheduler/README.md

 # nralbers/scheduler
-This is a simple scheduler container that adds to the standard Alpine linux schedule folders and automatically starts the crond when instantiated.
+This is a simple scheduler container that extends the standard Alpine linux schedule folders and automatically starts the crond when instantiated.

 # Usage
 To give this container something to run, you simply bind mount whatever script you want to run into the /etc/periodic folder for the run interval you need.
 The script must have the following properties:

-1. executable bit set with chmod a+x
+1. executable bit set with `chmod a+x`
 2. No extension

 The container has the following interval directories with cron schedules to match: